smz-exe/typescript-modern-web-boilerplate/.roo/rules/01-general.md

 ## 💡 AI Usage
 - Prefer concise code suggestions.
-- When unsure, ask RooCode for examples, then adapt with project style in mind.
+- When unsure, ask AI assistants for examples, then adapt with project style in mind.

 ## 📘 Project Workflow & Conventions